 The inventory is based on the Tier 2 country-specific emission factor method of the 2006 IPCC Guidelines.
 Emissions are estimated separately for equipment manufacturing, use and disposal.
 Manufacturing refers to actual equipment manufacturing and on-site installation of equipment.
 The production of medium voltage SF_6 products began in one plant in Finland in 1991 and the plant was closed down at the end of 2010.
 The recovery in the CRT tables is treated as recovery itself and not emissions from recovery.
-Recovery is calculated with the simplified way of subtracting disposal emissions from the amount of SF_6 in products at decommissioning.
+As with the previous CRF Reporter, recovery is calculated with the simplified way of subtracting disposal emissions from the amount of SF_6 in products at decommissioning.
+The amount of recovery has been entered as a negative number.
+This way, the current ETF Reporting Tool calculates the recovery as 100 %.
 Data of SF_6 in retiring equipment are available from 2002 onwards.
 Due to long lifetimes of the equipment and communication with the industry, the emissions from retiring equipment are considered negligible in the 1990s.
 A more detailed description of the method is presented in Appendix_4a.